"

 • Ideas or judgments may be supported with some facts and details from the story.

-• The response demonstrates little or no skill in reading comprehension.
+The response demonstrates little or no reading comprehension skill:

-• The plot, setting, or characters are not described, or the description is unclear.
+• The plot, setting, or characters are not described or are unclear.

-• Ideas or judgments are not stated, and facts and details from the text are not used.
+• Ideas or judgments are not supported; facts and details from the text are not used

 Learning Roadmaps